britram/rains-prototype/draft-trammell-rains-protocol.md

 After the query-expires time, the query will have been considered not answered by the original issuer and can be ignored.

-The value of the query-keyphase (17) key, if present, is an array of integers representing all key phases (see {{signatures}}) desired in delegation and nextkey answers to queries (see {{obj-deleg}} and {{obj-nextkey}}).
-The value of the query-keyphase key is ignored for all queries where query-types does not include delegation or nextkey.
-A query for a delegation or nextkey object that does not contain a query-keyphase key should return information for all available keyphases.
+The value of the query-keyphases (17) key, if present, is an array of integers representing all key phases (see {{signatures}}) desired in delegation and nextkey answers to queries (see {{obj-deleg}} and {{obj-nextkey}}).
+The value of the query-keyphases key is ignored for all Queries where query-types does not include delegation or nextkey.
+A query for a delegation or nextkey object that does not contain a query-keyphases key SHOULD return information for all available keyphases.

 The value of the query-opts (13) key, if present, is an array of integers in